Vocals are integral to modern music. If your song has vocals in it, they’re probably the focal point of the entire track.

 The room that you record in will have a huge impact on the final sound.

 You aren’t just recording a vocalist.
-You’re recording the way that the sound interact with the environment around them too.
+You’re recording the way that the sound interacts with the environment around them too.

 Use mattresses, duvets, sleeping bags, reflection filters and more to treat your room before you record (you can learn all about this in my short free vocals course).